HIGH SCHOOL ACTIVITIES & CLUBS

 Learn all about plants and gardening!
 This club selects and maintains the plans throughout the school and researches how to care and propagate plants.

 The goal of the Gender and Sexuality Alliance at Spring Grove Area High School is to promote a safe community for every person regardless of his/her sexual preference or gender identity.
 Members of the GSA will work to increase awareness while educating the social community in a frank but respectful manner.
 The GSA is a creative and respectful outlet in which to understand all viewpoints.
 Most importantly, the GSA is a fun and exciting group in which to reduce social stigmas and lead by example.

 This club is designed for students who are interested in history and government.
 Activities include: York County Mock Trial, Model Legislation, Citizen Bee and History Week planning and activities.
 Students have had the opportunity to participate in field trips to historical locations.
-This club runs for the school year and meetings are held on Mondays from 6:30-7:30 pm.

 Integrated Arts Center Aides (Grades 9-12)